mitmath/18369/README.md

 Gave a simple 2d example of fields in a 2d metal box, and showed that the symmetries are more complicated, and may include degeneracies.
 In order to understand this, we need to understand the relationship of different symmetry operations to one another — this relationship is expressed more precisely by the _group_ of symmetry operators, which we will get to next time.

 **Further reading:** Chapter 3 of the photonic-crystals text.
 See the Inui textbook, or many similar sources, on group theory; the most helpful in this context are the many "group theory in physics" books.

+### Lecture 3: 11 Feb

+Defined groups, and group representations, irreducibility, and partner functions, conjugacy classes and most of the other things on the handout, with some examples (the square symmetry group and the mirror symmetry group).
+(Briefly covered everything on the handout _except_ Great Orthogonality Theorem, character tables, projection operators, and product representations.)

+Proved that all eigenfunctions can be chosen to transform as partner functions of an irreducible representation of the symmetry group (also called a "basis" of the representation), with the dimension of the representation given by the degree of degeneracy of the eigenvalue.
+Proved that all representations derived from a given eigenvalue are equivalent.
+Noted that orthonormal eigenfunctions give a unitary representation (outlined proof but did not work it through).

+If the representation is irreducible, then the degeneracy comes from the symmetry of the system.
+If the representation is reducible, then we call it an **accidental degeneracy** (not coming from symmetry).
+Accidental degeneracies rarely happen by accident—usually the degeneracy has somehow been forced—so generically we only expect degeneracies if there are >1 dimensional irreps.

+Build the simple character table for the {E,σ} mirror-symmetry group, reprising the previous result that in mirror-symmetric systems we expect even/odd eigenfunctions, and we don't expect (non-accidental) degeneracies (unless there are additional symmetries).

+**Further reading:** Chapter 3 of the text, but this doesn't get into representation theory.
+See e.g. _Group Theory and Its Applications in Physics_ by Inui et al. (especially sections 4.1, 6.1, and 6.2) or _Group Theory and Quantum Mechanics_ by Michael Tinkham (especially sections 3-1 and 3-6), or any book with a similar title.
+Character tables for all of the common symmetry groups are tabulated in both textbooks and online, e.g. see this [page on the C4v group](http://symmetry.jacobs-university.de/cgi-bin/group.cgi?group=404&option=4).
+See Inui section 6.6 on projection operators.

+### Lecture 4: 11 Feb

+**Handout:** [notes on decomposition of functions into partner functions](notes/irrep-decompose.pdf);  pset 1 solutions (posted soon); pset 2 (posted soon).

+Using the rules from the representation theory handout, we build up the character table for the symmetry group of the square (called _C_4v).
+Then, look at the eigenfunction solutions that we previously had for this case, and show how we could classify them into the various irreducible representations.

+Looked at the projection operator (see handout) in more detail and gave some graphical examples of how we can use it to decompose a function into partner functions.

+Used the projection operator to classify the modes of the square cavity, and in particular found that some of the modes are accidental degeneracies.
+In this way, we are able to find representatives of all five irreps.
+Conversely, by looking at the irreps, we can guess some of the types of eigenfunctions that should appear, inferring the sign pattern from the character table.

+Showed how we can apply the projection operator to "random" functions to find partners of different irreps, even without an eigenproblem, and to "sketch" the qualitative features that we expect to find in the eigenfunctions.
+And, once we have partner functions, we can obtain representation matrices for each irrep (useful for 2+ dimensional irreps).
+As an example, looked at ψ(x,y)=1, x, and x2; found in particular that the 2d irrep transforms like {x,y}, i.e. the ordinary 2d rotation matrices.

+Next time, we will show the irreducible representation is conserved over time in a linear system, by showing that the projection operator commutes with the time-evolution operator.

+**Further reading:** Character tables for all of the common symmetry groups are tabulated in both textbooks and online, e.g. see this [page on the C4v group](http://symmetry.jacobs-university.de/cgi-bin/group.cgi?group=404&option=4).
+See Inui section 6.6 on projection operators.